Agencies Responsible for regulating drones in the Republic of Botswana

 Botswana’s Restricted Areas of Operation.
 According to the CAAB’s Bye-Law 07 of 2016, the following areas are prohibited from drone operations:

-- Within controlled airspace, unless granted express permission by the appropriate ATC authority, only if two-way communication with that authority is possible.
+- Unless the appropriate ATC authority is granted express permission within controlled airspace, only if two-way communication with that authority is possible.

 - Over a hundred national game parks and wildlife refuges